 Our experienced team

-Need help with medical practice accounting?
+Need a San Antonio CPA to work on your medical practice accounting?
 Contact our healthcare and medical practice team leaders, Jim Rice, CPA, and Christopher Davis, CPA.
 Or call Sol Schwartz & Associates, one of the largest and most deeply experienced San Antonio accounting firms, at 210.384.8000.
 You can also learn more about our medical practice accounting services here.